Aeshan-Rosa/wether-app/README.md

 # 🌦️ AnWhether – Weather App (Frontend + Backend)

 AnWhether is a real-time **weather forecasting** application built with a **React frontend** and a **Node.js + Express backend**, powered by the **OpenWeather API**.
-It provides accurate, location-based weather information with a clean, responsive UI.
+It provides accurate, location-based weather information with a clean, responsive ui.

 ---